zeropsio/actions/README.md

 1. Go to your GitHub repository.
 2. Navigate to Settings > Secrets and variables > Actions > Repository secrets.
-3. Add the following secrets:
+3. Add the following secret:
    - `ZEROPS_TOKEN`: Your Zerops access token